NearInfinityBrowser/NearInfinity-assets/README.md

 Folder `redistributable` contains scripts and resources to build prepackaged installers for Windows and macOS.

 Folder `icons` contains icon resources used by the installers, as well as build scripts for creating icon resources with ImageMagick.

+## Copyright Notice

+All resources of this project are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).